ppy/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 ## Notes

-[^heya-note]: ::{ flag=ID }:: [ngonk](https://osu.ppy.sh/users/12030070) initially qualified for this Group Stage berth, but they decided to forfeit from the tournament during the running of the Group Stage.
-Under the discretion of staff members and all other affected players, ::{ flag=MY }:: [Heya](https://osu.ppy.sh/users/11379332) was later admitted to the Group Stage in their spot.
+[^heya-note]: ::{ flag=ID }:: ::ngonk::{ user-id=12030070 } initially qualified for this Group Stage berth, but they decided to forfeit from the tournament during the running of the Group Stage.
+Under the discretion of staff members and all other affected players, ::{ flag=MY }:: ::Heya::{ user-id=11379332 } was later admitted to the Group Stage in their spot.
-[^revillica-note]: ::{ flag=ID }:: [cfood](https://osu.ppy.sh/users/8626190) initially qualified for this Group Stage berth, but they decided to forfeit from the tournament during the running of the Group Stage.
-Under the discretion of staff members and all other affected players, ::{ flag=PH }:: [Revillica](https://osu.ppy.sh/users/9806095) was later admitted to the Group Stage in their spot.
+[^revillica-note]: ::{ flag=ID }:: ::cfood::{ user-id=8626190 } initially qualified for this Group Stage berth, but they decided to forfeit from the tournament during the running of the Group Stage.
+Under the discretion of staff members and all other affected players, ::{ flag=PH }:: ::Revillica::{ user-id=9806095 } was later admitted to the Group Stage in their spot.
-[^kolin-note]: Despite having the ::{ flag=US }:: United States flag displayed on their profile, [\_Kolin](https://osu.ppy.sh/users/7249644) is eligible to participate in the tournament as they are in possession of a valid ::{ flag=PH }:: [Phillipine passport](https://en.wikipedia.org/wiki/Philippine_passport).
+[^kolin-note]: Despite having the ::{ flag=US }:: United States flag displayed on their profile, ::\_Kolin::{ user-id=7249644 } is eligible to participate in the tournament as they are in possession of a valid ::{ flag=PH }:: [Phillipine passport](https://en.wikipedia.org/wiki/Philippine_passport).